kopyakova/BANOVA_R/README.md

 V0.8 improvements (target 12-2016)
   1. change the name of 'table of means' to 'table of predictions'
   2. add floodlight analysis
-  3. add mediation analysis (single mediator)
+  3. add mediation analysis (single mediator, multiple moderators)

 Backlog: add single level models for the Poisson model for comparison when the number of subjects is equal to the number of observations